kamleshp95/exam_proctor/README.md

-# EMS - Examination Management System
+# EMS - Exam Proctor

-This Examination Portal is made up on top of MERN stack.
-EMS supports both web and mobile.
+This Examination Proctor is made up on top of MERN stack.

-EMS is an examination portal for educational insititutions which will help them to take test & communicate remotely with students in this quarantine period.

 Features of EMS: